ABOUT MEDICAL STUDIES

 - Pre-Physician Assistant Studies track students who do not have an appropriate background and experience in a patient care-related health science profession are required to obtain training and experience through a certificate course/program in an area such as: Phlebotomist, Certified Nurse Assistant (CNA), Emergency Medical Technicians (EMT), Patient Care Technician etc. prior to entry into the MPAS Program.

 At the end of the third year the students Pre-Physician Assistant Studies track go through a final review (e.g., final assessment of grades, meeting all other requirements, and interview with the Physician Assistant Studies Program Admissions Committee).
-If all requirements are satisfied, these students are automatically entered into the M.S.
+If all requirements are satisfied, these students are accepted for admission into the M.S.
 Program, to begin in January each year.
 If they fail to meet the requirements, they may continue into their fourth year of the B.S. degree.

 During the fall semester following the successful completion of their three-year program, Pre-Physician Assistant Studies track students complete an extensive practicum in preparation for January entry into the Physician Assistant Studies graduate degree.
 This practical experience is designed to prepare these select students for entry into the Masters of Science in Physician Assistant Studies program.
 Students will work a minimum of 20 hours per week utilizing the skills learned in their required certification program/course of study.
 Additionally, the students must be able to demonstrate their exposure to a practicing Physician Assistant through their employment or obtain 50 hours of shadowing experience.
 Students must complete a minimum of 200 hours of volunteer work with an agency that provides health related services i.e. health fairs, health screening activities, free clinic, homeless program, prevention and health education etc. As part of this multiple hour course, students will complete assigned readings and videos, a written mid-term and final examination on the assigned materials, and an observed structured clinical evaluation (OSCE).